JulioMelchorPinto/beaverNet.InMemoryWebApp/README.md

 # In-Memory Identity web application
 This is an implementation of ASP.NET Core 3.1 web application with MVC architecture using Entity Framework Core in memory database for default user identity.
-NO DATABASE engine needed!
+**No database** engine needed!
 The app flush data once it stops execution.

 ## Run this app
 Command Line instructions